 Basis of Presentation-The condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP") for interim financial reporting and therefore do not include all information and disclosures normally included in the annual consolidated financial statements.
 The condensed consolidated financial statements include the accounts of Biote and its subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
-The Company recognizes noncontrolling interest related to its less-than-wholly-owned subsidiary as equity in the condensed consolidated financial statements of income and comprehensive income.
+The Company recognizes noncontrolling interest related to its less-than-wholly-owned subsidiary as equity in the condensed consolidated financial statements separate from the parent entity's equity.
+The net loss attributable to noncontrolling interest is included in net income in the condensed consolidated statements of income and comprehensive income.